If You’re Not on LinkedIn, You Don’t Exist

 LinkedIn is the place recruiters and hiring managers go to find great candidates.
 More often than they visit job boards.
 The latest statistics I’ve seen show that 85% of hiring managers and executive recruiters rely on LinkedIn for leads.
 So you had better be there.

 Make Sure Your LinkedIn Profile is Complete

 Joining LinkedIn, however, isn’t enough.
 Your page (profile) has to be done right if it’s going to connect you with recruiters and hiring managers, enhance the effectiveness of your network, and make you easier to find online.

 List your industry and location (city, state or area).
 Show your current position and describe it briefly.
 Make sure at least two of your employers are listed under experience.
-Keep your experience relevant to the type of job you’re seeking and don’t go back in your work history more than 10 years or so.
+Keep your experience relevant to the type of job you’re seeking and go back in your work history about 15 years.